-63. The Board, or relevant oversight function, of an APRA-regulated entity is ultimately responsible for the entity's remuneration framework and its effective application.
+- 63. The Board, or relevant oversight function, of an APRA-regulated entity is ultimately responsible for the entity's remuneration framework and its effective application. - 64.
+The Board, or relevant oversight function, must approve the remuneration policy required under paragraph 62 of this Prudential Standard.